slam10s/may-madness/docs/2020-21/ncaam/matches/R1_61-62_ORE_vs_BAMA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Alabama should win 4 or more singles matches _99%_ of the time.
+- Alabama should win 4 or more singles matches _40%_ of the time.
-- Oregon should win 4 or more singles matches _NaN%_ of the time.
+- Oregon should win 4 or more singles matches _27%_ of the time.
-- The winner of the doubles point will decide the match the other _NaN%_ of the time.
+- The winner of the doubles point will decide the match the other _33%_ of the time.
-- If Alabama wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Alabama wins the doubles point, their chances of winning the dual improve to _73%_.
-- If Oregon wins the doubles point, their chances of winning the dual improve to _NaN%_.
+- If Oregon wins the doubles point, their chances of winning the dual improve to _60%_.

 ------